opencadc-metadata-curation/collection2caom2/README.md

 - caom2pipe - the bits of the pipelines, common between all collections
   - astro_composable - confine reusable code with dependencies on astropy here
   - caom_composable - confine reusable code with dependencies on CAOM2 here
+    - TelescopeMapping - A default implementation for building up and applying an ObsBlueprintmap for a file, and then doing any n:n (FITS keywords:CAOM2 keywords) mapping, using the 'update' method.
+    - Fits2caom2Visitor -     Use a TelescopeMapping specialization instance to create a CAOM2 record, as expected by the execute_composable.MetaVisits class.
   - client_composable - confine long-lived HTTP `Session` instances here, for use across other classes.
   - data_source_composable - common pipeline code to encapsulate the mechanisms for identifying the set of work to be done.
 The identification varies based on data source type, which may include listing a local file system directory, reading the contents of a file, retrieving a listing from a service, or issuing a time-boxed query to a database.
 The entries in the list of work to be done must be understood by collection-specific StorageName specializations.
 Used in the run_composable module.
 Default implementations are:
     - ListDirDataSource - list files in a local file system by naming patterns